How Will the Family Court Make a Decision about My Children?

 When deciding what is in a child’s best interests, the Court will follow certain guidelines called the Welfare Checklist.

-The Welfare Checklist contains the law the Court has to consider when making any decision about a child after a parent makes an application to Court.
+The Welfare Checklist contains the law that the Court must consider when making any decision about a child after a parent makes an application to Court.

 The Welfare Checklist means that the Court have to think about a number of different things when making a decision about your child.
-Some of these include:
+Some of these include, but are not limited to:

 • The child’s physical and emotional needs